kdr/ai4games/sail/README.md

 - Ship's wheel and crow's nest
 - Cannons along the sides
 - Deck railings and other realistic details
+- Large main sail and a perpendicular sail at the back

 ## Gameplay